Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod

 Table of Contents

-About the Jetty Extracts Shelter Project – October 2025 Update
+About the Jetty Extracts Shelter Project – October 2026 Update

 Rachel Gaeta and Amanda Gaeta smile together in front of a Golden State Warriors playoff banner, representing strength and positivity in her mothers journey with medical marijuana for cancer through the Jetty Shelter Project.

-A Family’s Story of Strength and Compassion
+A Family’s Story of Strength, Dignity, and Compassion

 When Proposition 64 Changed Everything

-Finding Compassionate Care
+Finding Compassionate Care Through the Shelter Project

 Rachel joined the Shelter Project in 2016 after Amanda met Jetty’s Luna Stower at a patient event in Oakland.